Final Fantasy XII: Sales

 Final Fantasy XII sold more than 1,764,000 copies in its first week in Japan, almost equaling the sales of Final Fantasy X in its first week.
 A Square Enix conference report stated that Final Fantasy XII sold more than 2.38 million copies in Japan in the two weeks since its March 16, 2006, release.
 In North America, Final Fantasy XII shipped approximately 1.5 million copies in its first week.
 It was the fourth best-selling PlayStation 2 game of 2006 worldwide.
 As of March 2007, the game had shipped over 5.2 million copies worldwide.
-By November 2009, over 6 million copies of the game were sold worldwide on PlayStation 2.
+By November 2009, over 6 million copies had been sold worldwide on PlayStation 2.
 As of October 2017, the PlayStation 4 remaster shipped over one million copies worldwide.

 Sequels and re-releases

 International Zodiac Job System

-An expanded version of the game, Final Fantasy XII International Zodiac Job System, was released in Japan on August 10, 2007.
+An expanded version, Final Fantasy XII International Zodiac Job System, was released in Japan on August 10, 2007.
 It includes twelve license boards (instead of the original game's one), each corresponding to a different Zodiac sign and job.
 The player can control guest characters and summons, and hold L1 to double the game's running speed.
 There is also a "New Game+" option, a "New Game- (minus)" option (in which characters do not gain experience), and a "Trial Mode" in which the player hunts monsters in 100 different maps to gain items and money.
 The game also includes the western version's English voices and widescreen 16:9 support, and a bonus DVD.

 Revenant Wings

 A sequel, Final Fantasy XII: Revenant Wings, was released for the Nintendo DS in 2007.
 It takes place one year after the events of Final Fantasy XII and follows the adventures of Vaan.
-The game is one of four in the Ivalice Alliance series, which also includes International Zodiac Job System.
+It is one of four in the Ivalice Alliance series, which also includes International Zodiac Job System.

 Fortress

-Fortress, an action game developed by Grin, was to have been a spin-off game that took place following the events of Revenant Wings.
+Fortress, an action role-playing game developed by Grin, was to have been a spin-off game that took place following the events of Revenant Wings.
 Square Enix cancelled the project after six months of development.